inca-viewer/inca/README.md

 Middle click
 - on image - next image
 - on video - show 6 x 6 thumb sheet
-- on background - return to last media
+- on background - return to last media position
 - on folder - open in new tab
 - on screen far left - next song in playlist

 Back click
 - in media - exit
-- on background - top of page then previous page
+- on background - top of page (then previous page)

 Long back click
 - on image - previous image